Frequently Asked Questions

 For evening events (and daytime events too if requested) I’ll normally bring some lights to illuminate the stage while I’m playing.

 If I’m DJ-ing, I’ll also bring some dance floor lighting.
-Please not that the larger sound system and the lighting stands do take up extra space, so it may not be possible to set up all of the lights if I’m playing in a small room.
+Please not that the larger sound system and the lighting stands do take up extra space, so it may not be possible to set up all of my lights if I’m playing in a small room.

 All of my lighting uses LEDs and low-powered lasers, which are safer and use less energy than traditional lighting.